 The tent stands 6 feet at the center and can fit two queen-sized air beds.
 Additionally, Coleman includes a one-year limited warranty.

 However, it isn’t all good.
-For instance, it might be too snug if you’re planning on housing six adults.
+For instance, it might be too snug if you’re planning a camping trip for, say, six adults.
 It might be a better fit for four adults, or two adults and three kids.

 You should also consider purchasing a compatible tarp for extra protection during rainy seasons.
 The large ventilation windows don’t come with a cover or zipper, which means that rain and wind can easily enter.

 Considering the size, the Sundome 6 person tent is rather light.
 It weighs 16.6 pounds—this is including the frame and all accessories.
 It comes with an expandable storage bag, making it easy to pack up and store.

 The weight makes the tent easy to transport from place to place.
 It fits easily on the back of a bike or in a backpack if you’re on foot.

 The spacious floor space of this dome tent is impressive—it’s enough to fit two queen-sized airbeds.

 Of course, it might be a little too snug for some people’s comfort with two beds, so a couple of sleeping bags may be a better option.

 A few campers said that the six-person tent is better for four people or less.
 Then you’ll have ample room for sleeping bags with spare floor space for storing other items, like a cooler or bags.

 Once out of the bag, the Coleman Sundome 6 person tent measures 10 feet by 10 feet.
 There should be ample room for four adults to stay without feeling too snug.
 Although, it might not be sufficient for six adults—depending on how comfortable you are with each other.